youurayy/hyperctl/readme.md

 # this is necessary to have predictable IPs.
 # (MACs are generated from UUIDs by the vmnet framework.)
 ./hyperctl.sh dhcp

+# if initialization through 'net' and 'dhcp' commands is unsuccessful, i.e. the
+# vmnet framework assigns our VMs wrong IP addresses, this commands deletes
+# the above two files, after which you can manually reboot and try again.
+./hyperctl.sh reset

 # appends IP/hostname pairs from the NODES config to the /etc/hosts.
 # (the same hosts entries will also be installed into every node)